superwhoopy/dotfiles/README.md

 ## TODO-List

+* Correct setup of Python LSP server, with extensions
 * Setup fetching of sensitive files from KeePassXC: require to download the database somewhere on disk first, then get from there:
     * OpenVPN configuration